Nnadozie/hackerrankNotes/README.md

 3 [URLify] Write a method to replace all spaces in a string with '%20': You may assume that the string has sufficient space at the end to hold the additional characters, and that you are given the "true" length of the string.
 (Note: if implementing in Java, please use a character array so that you can perform this operation in place.)

 This first solution aimed for O(logn) using binary search.
 Perfect if the string characters were sorted.
-However that's not specified, so the sorting will take o(nlogn), making it worse than O(n), the runtime of the solution she provided in the book.
+However that's not specified, so the sorting will take O(nlogn), making it worse than O(n), the runtime of the solution she provided in the book.
 Pseudocode:

 ```
 URLify(String str) {
     char[] chars = str.toCharArray();
     int index = binarySearch(" ");
-    while(index != -1){
+    while(index != -1){ //-1 just to indicate not found
         chars[index] = '%20';
         index = binarySearch(" ");
     }